gajjartejas/pi-wish/README.md

    }
    ```

-8. Build the project using below command, this will produce `dist` dir at project root folder.
+8. Build the project using the below command, this will produce `dist` dir at the project root folder.

    ```sh
    npm run build
    ```

-9. Start `pi-wish` to run at 11:00, 17:00, and 20:00 every day.
+9. Start `pi-wish` to run at 11:00, 17:00, and 20:00 every day [see below command `'0 11,17,20 * * *'`].
 Adjust the schedule
    using [this tool](https://www.freeformatter.com/cron-expression-generator-quartz.html):
-   First time it will try to collect fiends birthdays and try to wish each one by one, if fails it will try again(17:00
+   The first time it will try to collect friends' birthdays and try to wish each one by one, if fails it will try again(17:00
-   and 20:00) when cron job runs for remaining friends.
+   and 20:00) when the cron job runs for remaining friends.

    ```sh
    pm2 start --cron-restart '0 11,17,20 * * *' --no-autorestart --name pi-wish dist/src/main.js
    ```

-   after you can check status using `pm2 list` as it will show process status below
+   after you can check the status using `pm2 list` as it will show the process status below

    | id | name    | namespace | version | mode | pid   | uptime | ↺ | status | cpu | mem    | user  | watching |
    |----|---------|-----------|---------|------|-------|--------|---|--------|-----|--------|-------|----------|
    | 0  | pi-wish | default   | 1.0.0   | fork | 22697 | 0s     | 0 | online | 0%  | 19.9mb | tejas | disabled |

-   you can stop process using `pm2 stop 0`.
+   you can stop the process using `pm2 stop 0`.

+## Updating
+Use `git pull && npm install && npm run build` to update and build updated dist.

 ## Todo

 1. Code cleanup.
 2. Better error handling.
 3. Friend/Unfriend tracker.
-4. Send birthday message if not able to post on timeline.
+4. Send a birthday message if not able to post on the timeline.